RobertP-SyndicateLabs/SIC-lang/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue)](LICENSE)
 [![CI](https://github.com/RobertP-SyndicateLabs/SIC-lang/actions/workflows/ci.yml/badge.svg)](https://github.com/RobertP-SyndicateLabs/SIC-lang/actions)

-v0.3 — Expression Canticle
+**Version:** v0.4.0
+**License:** Apache 2.0
+**Status:** Active Development

 A language of intention, discipline, and deterministic orchestration.

-What is SIC?
+## What is SIC?

-SIC is a human-readable orchestration language designed to unify how humans—and AI systems—express:
+**SIC** is a human-readable orchestration language designed to unify how humans — and AI systems — express:

-behavior
+- behavior

-state
+- state

-parallel execution
+- parallel execution

-error handling
+- error handling

-service interactions
+- service interactions

-structured workflows
+- structured workflows

 SIC is not “just another syntax.”

-It is a ceremonial programming model that treats computation as intention, action, and consequence.
+It is a **ceremonial programming model** that treats computation as **intention, action, and consequence**.

 It reads like a scroll.
 It executes like a workflow engine.
 It behaves like a disciplined runtime.

+## The Four Pillars of SIC

-SIC is built on four pillars:
+SIC is built on four foundational principles:

-1. Intention — explicit behavior via WORKS
+### 🜁 Intention
+Explicit behavior via **WORKs** — nothing implicit, nothing hidden.

+### 🜂 Responsibility
-2. Responsibility — deterministic failure, recovery, scoping
+Deterministic failure, recovery, and scoping.

-3. Orchestration — parallel, sequential, distributed execution

-4. Clarity — no hidden state, no ambiguity, no magic

-SIC is currently implemented in its CHANT dialect: a structured execution language with strict semantics and human-legible control flow.
+Failure is named.
+Recovery is structured.

+### 🜃 Orchestration
+Sequential, parallel, and service-level execution as first-class language concepts.

+### 🜄 Clarity
+No hidden state.
+No magic propagation.
+No ambiguous side effects.

-Why SIC Exists
+## Why SIC Exists

-Modern development fragments intent across:
+Modern systems fragment intent across:

-Bash scripts
+- Bash scripts

-Python automations
+- Python automations

-YAML pipelines
+- YAML pipelines

-Kubernetes operators
+- Kubernetes manifests

-Workflow engines
+- Workflow engines

-HTTP services
+- HTTP services

-configuration files
+- configuration files

-state machines
+- state machines

-This leads to brittle systems, unclear behavior, and human error.
+This leads to brittle systems and unclear behavior.

-SIC unifies all of it.
+**SIC unifies all of it.**

 SIC provides a single, explicit, deterministic language for expressing:

-workflows
+- workflows

-automation
+- automation

-distributed service calls
+- distributed service calls

-stateful systems
+- stateful systems

-orchestration logic
+- orchestration logic

-parallel tasks
+- parallel tasks

-error behavior
+- failure behavior

-endpoint routing
+- HTTP endpoint routing

-No more YAML → Go → Bash → Python → JSON → Terraform → back to YAML.
+No YAML → Go → Bash → Python → JSON → Terraform → back to YAML.

-Just SIC.
+Just **SIC**.

-Who SIC Is For
+## Who SIC Is For

 SIC is designed for: